f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 Lab 2: Intro to Positive Security
 ------------------------------------

-In WAF141 we created and tested some of the negative security aspects of the Application Security Policy including Ip Intelligence Enforcement, Geolocation, Signature Based Bot Detection and a Transparent Policy focused on Attack Signatures.
+In WAF102, we created and tested some of the negative security aspects of the Application Security Policy including IP Intelligence Enforcement, Geolocation, Signature Based Bot Detection and a Transparent Policy focused on Attack Signatures.
 If you were following along in successive fashion and building your own environment, the configurations below logically pick up in the policy right where 141 left off.
 We will be creating a new policy for this lab that starts with "2nd day" best-practice configurations for **elevating** your WAF policy up a level but in reality you should always start your approach as recommended in the 141 class and build from there.

 #.
 Navigate to **Security > Application Security > Security Policies > Policies List > Create** and configure a policy named **juiceshop_blocking**